yusufcnr/near-wl/README.md

 `near call $CONTRACT getContractName --accountId <YOUR_ACCOUNT.testnet>`

-Loom video link will be added here.
+Loom video link will be added here when recorded.